gopalakrbiec-ui/Claude_Project_3_LLM/README.md

 # 🚀 FrontierLLM Academy

-**A free, interactive educational website about frontier AI and large language models.**
+**Interactive educational website about frontier AI and large language models.**

 FrontierLLM Academy helps learners at every level — from curious beginners to ML researchers — explore how modern LLMs work, what's happening at the AI frontier, and how to think about the field from multiple professional perspectives.